PKing70/gist-tester/README.md

 ## 🚀 Quick start (Netlify)

-This (original) site has been deployed on Patrick's [Netlify](https://app.netlify.com/teams/pking70).
+This (original) site has been deployed on Patrick's [Netlify](https://gist-tester.netlify.app/)) server.
 You can do your own yourself, or ask him about it!

 ## 🚀 Source